silvinor/www/_posts/2026-08-08-unmasked-at-midlife.md

 permalink: /essays/unmasked-at-midlife.html
 author: Silvino Rodrigues
 category: Essays
 tags:
   - Autism
 excerpt: >-
-  This essay is the written version of a talk I gave at the Sydney Disability Expo in August 2026.
-It is for anyone who suspects they might be autistic, anyone who has just found out, and anyone who loves someone walking this road.
-I have tried to keep the language plain, but have not made the ideas small.
+  The written version of a talk I gave at the Sydney Disability Expo in August 2026.
+Adults are being diagnosed autistic in their forties, fifties and sixties - not because autism is spreading, but because the lens that could see them was only ground recently.
+What follows is about why we were missed, what finally makes people look, and why the answer, when it arrives, so often lands as grief rather than relief.
 ---

 # Unmasked at Midlife: Making Sense of a Late Autism Diagnosis